vitormanzano/HabitTracker/README.md

 # HabitTracker
 A habit tracker to handle your habits easily

-# What i'll build?
+# What will I build?

-My goal with this project is to build a web application to handle habits.
-See your habits, mark when you do a habit, able to see how many times you did this habit.
+My goal in this project is to build a web application to handle habits.
+This app will allow you to view your habits, mark when you perform a habit, and check how many times you have performed this habit.

 Check more in the Wiki!

-# How to access the Wiki?
+# How can I access the Wiki?
-In the top bar of the page you'll see many services in my repository, find the one who looks like a book and calls Wiki
+In the top bar of the page, you'll see many services in my repository, find the one that looks like a book and is called Wiki

 <img src="Docs/Wiki.png">